Distortion matrix approach for ultrasound imaging of random scattering media

-To go beyond the restrictive isoplanatic hypothesis, recent work in optical imaging has introduced the concept of the \textit{distortion matrix}, $\mathbf{D}$~\cite{Badon2019}.
+\alex{Spatially-distributed aberrations have not been addressed under a matrix approach until very recently \cite{Kim2019,Badon2019,PFM2019}.
+Inspired by the pioneering work of Robert and Fink~\cite{Robert2008},} the concept of the \textit{distortion matrix}, $\mathbf{D}$, has been introduced in optical imaging~\cite{Badon2019}.
 Whereas the reflection matrix $\mathbf{R}$ holds the wavefronts which are reflected from the medium, $\mathbf{D}$ contains the \textit{deviations} from an ideal reflected wavefront which would be obtained in the absence of inhomogeneities.
-In addition, while $\mathbf{R}$ typically contains responses between inputs and outputs in the same basis, e.g. responses between individual ultrasonic transducer elements~\cite{Prada1996,Aubry2009} or between focal points inside the medium~\cite{Lambert2019}, $\mathbf{D}$ is concerned with the `dual basis' responses between a set of incident plane waves~\cite{Montaldo2009} and a set of focal points inside the medium~\cite{Robert2008}.
-It has been shown that, for a large specular reflector, a time reversal analysis of $\mathbf{D}$ yields a one-to-one association between each isoplanatic patch in the focal plane and the corresponding wavefront distortion in the far-field~\cite{Badon2019}.
-In this paper, we demonstrate: (\textit{i}) how, surprisingly, this one-to-one decomposition holds in a random speckle regime, and (\textit{ii}) how it actually performs even better for speckle than for specular reflectors.
-To access this speckle regime, a projection of the reflection matrix into the far-field enables the removal of contributions of specular reflections and multiple reverberations (clutter noise).
-Then, the definition of the distortion matrix in the whole imaging volume simultaneously, and not just at a single focal depth, results in a self-averaging over disorder.
-This average over disorder is important, as it enables the separation of the input and output aberrations undergone by the incident and reflected waves, respectively.
-Finally, we will show how the manipulation of this full-field distortion matrix allows non-invasive access to the transmission matrix $\mathbf{T}$ between the plane wave basis and the whole set of image voxels.
+In addition, while $\mathbf{R}$ typically contains responses between inputs and outputs in the same basis, e.g. responses between individual ultrasonic transducer elements~\cite{Prada1996,Aubry2009} or between focal points inside the medium~\cite{Lambert2019}, $\mathbf{D}$ is concerned with the `dual basis' responses between a set of incident plane waves~\cite{Montaldo2009} and a set of focal points inside the medium~\cite{Robert2008}. \alex{In optical imaging, Badon \textit{et al.}~\cite{Badon2019} recently showed that, for a large specular reflector, the matrix $\mathbf{D}$ exhibits long-range correlations in the focal plane.
+Such spatial correlations can be taken advantage of to decompose the field-of-view (FOV) into a set of isoplanatic modes and their corresponding wavefront distortions in the far-field.
+The Shannon entropy $\mathcal{H}$ of $\mathbf{D}$ is also shown to yield an effective rank of the imaging problem, i.e the number of isoplanatic patches in the FOV.
+This decomposition was then used to correct \laura{for} output aberrations when imaging planar specular objects through a scattering medium.}